NodeSchoolSF/interview-prep/assets/outline.md

 **After going through Valid Anagram, have students do a real problem: "contains duplicate", through collaborative pairing.**

-**After this, alternate between illustrating a concept via a problem, and having people solve a related problem.
-After the first collaborative pairing, can try to have them do a simulated interviewer/interviewee alternation.**
+**After this, alternate between illustrating a concept via a problem, and having people solve a related problem.**

+**After the first collaborative pairing, ask if people would prefer trying a more "realistic" interviewer/interviewee scenario, or if they prefer to work together.**

 Concepts and problems: